State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Simulation Methodology for

-We present the sample mean of the values returned by $N$ independent simulation runs of the above procedure as our final estimate of $\Pr\{ \tau_b < \infty\}.$ Let $Q(\cdot)$ denote the probability measure in the path space induced by the generation of increment random variables as a result of one run of this sampling procedure; let $\E^Q[\cdot]$ be the expectation operator associated with $Q(\cdot).$ Given $b > 0,$ the overall unbiased estimator for the computation of $\Pr \{\tau_b < \infty\}$ is,
+We present the sample mean of the values returned by $N$ independent simulation runs of the above procedure as our final estimate of $\Pr\{ \tau_b < \infty\}.$ Let $Q(\cdot)$ denote the probability measure in the path space induced by the generation of increment random variables as a result of this sampling procedure; let $\E^Q[\cdot]$ and $\text{Var}^Q[\cdot]$ be the expectation and variance operator associated with the measure $Q(\cdot).$ Given $b > 0,$ the overall unbiased estimator for the computation of $\Pr \{\tau_b < \infty\}$ is,

 Note that the number of independent simulation runs needed to achieve a desired relative precision, as in \eqref{NSAMP}, is directly related to the sampling variance of $Z(b).$ If $(Z(b):b > 0)$ offer asymptotically vanishing relative error, we just need $o(\epsilon^{-2}\delta^{-1})$ independent replications of the estimator.
 However, as pointed in \cite{MR0223065}, and further justified in \cite{MR1180030}, both the variance of an estimator and the expected computational effort required to generate a single sample are important performance measures, and their product can be considered as a `figure of merit' in comparing performance of algorithms that provide unbiased estimators of $\Pr \{\tau_b < \infty\}$.
-For any given $b,$ let $\nu_b$ denote the largest index of the increment random variables ($X_i$s) considered for simulation in a particular simulation run.
+For any given $b,$ let $\nu_b$ denote the largest index of the increment random variables $(X_n:n \geq 1)$ considered for simulation in a particular simulation run.
 The expectation of $\nu_b$, then gives a measure of the expected number of increment random variables generated, and subsequently of the expected computational effort in every simulation run.
-In particular, the latter may be bounded from above by a a constant $C >0$ times the expectation of $\nu_b$.
+In particular, the latter may be bounded from above by a constant $C >0$ times the expectation of $\nu_b$.

 In a single run of the above procedure, if the realized value of $K$ is $k,$ we look for estimating $\Pr\{ \evk \}$ which does not entail the generation of more than $n_k$ increment random variables, thus ensuring termination.
 In particular, $n_{_{K-1}} \leq \nu_b \leq n_{_K}$.
-The following theorems give a measure of both the variance and the expected computational effort per replicaton of $Z(b)$ for a specific choice of the probabilities $p_k$:
+The following theorems give a measure of both the variance and the expected computational effort per replication of $Z(b)$ for a specific choice of the probabilities $p_k$.
+Recall that $Q(\cdot)$ is the probability measure that governs the law of $Z(b)$ when the random variables $Z_{K,j}(b)$ are generated as explained in Sections \ref{SIM-AK}, \ref{SIM-BK} and \ref{SIM-ABK}.